radiatecode/laravel-permission-name-generator/README.md

 }
 ```

 > Permissible trait is optional.
-If no permissible title defined, then this package dynamically generate a title based on controller name, And routes can be excluded in the config file.
+Because if no permissible title defined, then this package dynamically generate a title based on controller name, And routes can be excluded in the config file.

 ## Permissible routes